 - These are the dispensing limitations.
-We provide up to a 30-day supply for most drugs when dispensed in a Plan pharmacy at one copayment or up to a 100-day supply through our mail order program for two copayments.
+We provide up to a 30-day supply for most drugs when dispensed in a Plan pharmacy at one copayment.
+We provide up to a 100-day supply for most drugs when dispensed in a Plan pharmacy for three copayments or through our mail order program for two copayments.
 We cover episodic drugs prescribed to treat sexual dysfunction disorders up to a maximum of 8 doses in any 30-day period or up to 27 doses in any 100-day period.
 Most drugs can be mailed from our mail order pharmacy.
-Some drugs (for example, drugs that are extremely high cost or require special handling) may not be eligible for mailing.
-Mail order drugs are available anywhere in the United States.
-The pharmacy may reduce the day supply dispensed to a 30-day supply in any 30-day period if the pharmacy determines that the item is in limited supply in the market or for specific drugs (your Plan pharmacy can tell you if a drug you take is one of these drugs). - A generic equivalent will be dispensed if it is available, unless your Plan provider specifically requires a brand-name drug.
+Some drugs (for example, drugs that are extremely high cost, or require special handling or requested to be mailed outside the state of California) may not be eligible for mailing.
+The pharmacy may reduce the day supply dispensed to a 30-day supply in any 30-dayperiod if the pharmacy determines that the item is in limited supply in the market or for specific drugs (your Plan pharmacy can tell you if a drug you take is one of these drugs). - A generic equivalent will be dispensed if it is available, unless your Plan provider specifically requires a brand-name drug.
 If you request a brand-name drug when a federally approved generic drug is available, and your Plan provider has not specified the brand-name drug must be dispensed, you have to pay the full cost of the brand-name drug. - Why use generic drugs?
 Typically generic drugs cost you and us less money than a brand-name drug.
 Under federal law, generic and brand-name drugs must meet the same standards for safety, purity, strength, and effectiveness. - When you do have to file a claim.
 You do not need to file a claim when you receive drugs from a Plan pharmacy.
 You have to file a claim when you receive drugs from a non-Plan pharmacy for a covered emergency as specified in Section 5 (d), Emergency services/accidents.
 For information about how to file a claim, see Section 7, Filing a claim for covered services.